Arcwise Analytic Stratification, Whitney Fibering Conjecture and Zariski Equisingularity: Zariski Equisingularity implies triviality.

-The property (5) of Definition \ref{maindefinition2} for $\Ph$ will be shown later in section \ref{associatedstratification} where the appropriate stratification is introduced.
+The fact that $\Ph$ satisfies the property (5) of Definition \ref{maindefinition2} will be shown later in Section \ref{associatedstratification} where the appropriate stratification is introduced.
 In the argument below we do not use this property in the inductive step. \end{rem}

 \begin{proof} The proof is by induction on $n$.
 Thus suppose that $\Ps_1, \ldots, \Ps_{n-1}$ are already constructed and that for $i<n$ the homeomorphisms \eqref{Phiinduction} satisfy the properties (Z1)-(Z5).
 To simplify the notation we write $(x_1,\ldots,x_{n}) = (x',x_n) $.
 By the inductive assumption $F_{n-1}$, and hence by Proposition \ref{regularproducts} the discriminant of $F_{n,red}$, is regular for $\Ph_{n-1} : B_{\varepsilon'} \times \Omega'_0 \to \Omega'$.
 Therefore, by the preservation of multiplicities of roots principle, Lemma \ref{preservationlem}, for any $x'\in \Omega'_0 $, the complex roots of $F_n $